lordofclaude/lordofclaude/README.md

 ## Notable projects

-**WallBall Coach** — an iOS app that uses the phone's camera to automatically judge and count workout reps in real time.
+**WallBall Coach** — an iOS app that uses the phone's camera to automatically judge and count wall ball reps in real time.

 **Cordial** — a voice AI system built for a partner's missed-call product.
 It answers the phone, understands the caller, and sends a summary with next steps.